lingjf/h2unit/README.md

 # Introduce
-H2UNIT is a unit test framework for C/C++. [https://github.com/lingjf/h2unit](https://github.com/lingjf/h2unit)
+H2UNIT is a unit test framework for C only. [https://github.com/lingjf/h2unit](https://github.com/lingjf/h2unit)

 It should only involve two source files: **h2unit.h** and **h2unit.cpp**.